 Collaboration

 The most impactful work occurs when diverse groups tackle complex problems.
-I help create these groups in my work, in various community-building endeavors, and in partnerships with external organizations and partners.
+I help create these groups in my work and in various community-building endeavors.

-I enjoy building and strengthening scholarly communities related to my research interests.
+I enjoy engaging in scholarly communities and have participated in over 140 conferences and workshops since starting graduate school.
+I also enjoy building and strengthening scholarly communities related to my research interests.
 I have organized (or co-organized) 4 conferences, 7 mini-conferences, and nearly 200 seminars and workshops.
 I’ve taken a particular interest in virtual workshops, since they democratize the spread of research and the dissemination of high-quality feedback.

 Virtual workshops